High Performance Computing Core

 - best practices for accessing and using the resources

-We are also able to meet with users individually outside of the weekly meeting to discuss any concerns regarding HPC.
+In addition, we are available to meet with users individually outside of the weekly meeting to discuss any concerns.
 Please email us to coordinate.

 High Performance Computing Core